obhq/obliteration/README.md

 - [CMake](https://marketplace.visualstudio.com/items?itemName=twxs.cmake)
 - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)

 Remove `build` directory from the installation from source step and open this folder with VS Code.
-Everything should work out of the box (e.g. code completion).
+Everything should work out of the box (e.g. code completion, debugging, etc).

 ### Get a homebrew application for testing

 If you don't have a PS4 application for testing you can download PS Scene Quiz for free [here](https://pkg-zone.com/details/LAPY10010).

+### Rules for Rust sources

+- Don't be afraid to use `unsafe` when it is necessary.
+We are written an application that required very high performance code and we use Rust to assist us on this task, not to use Rust to compromise performance that C/C++ can provides.
+- Any functions that operate on pointers don't need to mark as `unsafe`.
+The reasons is because it will required the caller to wrap it in `unsafe`.
+We already embrace `unsafe` code so no point to make it harder to use.
+- Don't chain method calls without intermidate variable if the result code is hard to follow.
+We encourage code readability than a pleasure when writing so try to make it easy to read and understand for other people.

+### Rules for C++ sources

+Just follow how Qt is written (e.g. coding style, etc.).
+Always prefers Qt classes over `std`.

+### Starting point

+The entry point of the application is inside `src/main.cpp`.

 ## License